 11. Loan periods and renewals

-The standard loan period is 28 days for books, 14 days for non-books (e.g. DVDs) and 3 days for journals.
-The loan period is shown in the user account.
+The standard loan period is 28 days for books, 14 days for non-books (e.g. DVDs) and for journals.
+The loan period is shown in the swisscovery user account.

 Unless the borrowed item is requested elsewhere, renewal is automatic at the end of the initial loan period for a further loan period.
-Limited to two extensions.
+Limited to five extensions.

-Items can be reserved by other users at any time; they will be recalled on expiry of the current loan period.
+Items can be reserved by other users at any time; they will be recalled upon expiry of the current loan period.

 The user is responsible for adhering to loan periods.
-Reminders that are not received (by post or e-mail) are not accepted as grounds for late returns.
-This ruling is final.
+Reminders that are not received are not accepted as grounds for late returns.
+No correspondence will be entered into in this regard.

 |Notification or recall||